MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/infoprotect-exit-criteria.md

 <a name="crit-infoprotect-step1"></a>
 ## Required: Security and information protection levels for your organization are defined

-You have determined the security levels that your organization needs.
-These levels define a minimum level of security and additional levels for increasingly sensitive information and their corresponding data security.
+You have planned for and determined the security levels that your organization needs.
+These levels define a minimum level of security and additional levels for increasingly sensitive information and their required data security.

 At a minimum, you are using three security levels: